twgenaux/twgenaux.github.io/MessageFormats/MessageFormats.md

 ![image-20240419223033977](.\Message Formats.assests\image-20240419223033977.png)

-ASTM messages use field separators, making it easy for computers to create and read these messages.
+ASTM messages use field separators, making it easy for computers to create and read them.

 Let me show you how to manually disassemble this Order record and identify each field and the type of information it contains.

-You can use any text editor that shows line numbers and allows you to replace each field separator (|) with a line break.
+You can use any text editor that can show line numbers and can replace each field separator (|) with a line break.
 I'll demonstrate with Notepad++.

 ![image-20240719202227277](.\assets\image-20240719202227277.png)

-The first step is to split the fields into separate lines:
+The first step is to split the fields in the record into separate lines.
+In the Replace dialog:

-1. In the Replace dialog, enter the field separator.
+1. Enter the field separator.
 2. Enter the new line characters: \r\n
-3. Enable the Extended search
+3. Enable the Extended search.
 4. Click Replace All

 You now have a list of fields where each line number is also its field position.